yanglangfei/FontDroid/README.md

 ##### In Java

-This is not the best way, but sometimes you will need to set by code.
+This is not the best way, but sometimes you will need to set this in code.

 ###### 1. Extend abstract widgets